 GaDOE — IDEA and Georgia's Literacy and Dyslexia Laws Guidance

-A guidance document explaining how Georgia's literacy and dyslexia laws interact with federal special education law (IDEA).
-Useful for understanding when the screening and support plan process connects to formal special education evaluation and services.
+A guidance document explaining how Georgia's literacy laws interact with federal special education law, including when the support plan process connects to formal evaluation and services.

 Available through GaDOE Inspire